 Associated to a trivalent plane graph is a Legendrian surface, the surface $\Lambda_G$ of the previous paragraph, as was defined by Treumann and Zaslow \cite{TZ}.
 Associated to any Legendrian (in a nice enough contact space) is a Legendrian contact dg-algebra, as originally discussed by Eliashberg \cite{Eliashberg_invariants} and simultaneously computed for Legendrian knots by Chekanov \cite{Chekanov}, and later formally shown to be well-defined by Ekholm, Etnyre, and Sullivan \cite{EES,EES_PxR}.
 The dg-algebra constructed by Casals and Murphy, though presented purely combinatorially, is a computation of a certain version of the Legendrian contact dg-algebra attached to $\Lambda_G$.
 The computation utilizes gradient flow trees, a technique pioneered by Ekholm \cite{Ekholm}.
 Our fully non-commutative dg-algebra simply keeps track of a little more geometric detail: the homotopy classes (as opposed to the homology classes) of the curves which comprise the boundary of the involved gradient flow trees.

-Our graph coloring result also has a contact-geometric interpretation.
-With underpinnings arising in the work of Nadler and Zaslow \cite{NZ} and Nadler \cite{Nad} providing a quasi-equivalence between the Fukaya category of a cotangent bundle with a category of constructible sheaves on the base, there is a well-known conjecture that representations of the Legendrian contact dg-algebra correspond to certain subclasses of constructible sheaves (see the work of Chantraine, Dimitroglou Rizell, Ghiggini, and Golovko \cite{CDGG} for the higher rank version).
-For Legendrian knots in $\mathbb{R}^3$, and rank $1$ representations, called augmentations, the conjecture has been verified as an $A_{\infty}$-categorical equivalence by Ng, Rutherford, Shende, Sivek, and Zaslow \cite{NRSSZ}.
+Our graph coloring result also admits a contact-geometric interpretation.
+With underpinnings arising in the work of Nadler and Zaslow \cite{NZ} and Nadler \cite{Nad} providing a quasi-equivalence between the Fukaya category of a cotangent bundle with a category of constructible sheaves on the base, it was conjectured that representations of the Legendrian contact dg-algebra correspond to certain subclasses of constructible sheaves (see the work of Chantraine, Dimitroglou Rizell, Ghiggini, and Golovko \cite{CDGG} for the higher rank version).
+Since this article originally appeared on the arXiv, `representations are sheaves' was proved in full generality by Asplund and Ekholm \cite{AE}.
+Indeed, they proved a conjecture of Ekholm and Lekili \cite{EL} that the Legendrian contact dg-algebra with coefficients given by chains on the based loop space is quasi-equivalent to a certain partially wrapped Floer cohomology $A_{\infty}$-algebra, modules over which were proved by Ganatra, Pardon, and Shende \cite{GPS_microlocal} to correspond to constructible sheaves.

+This article is more hands-on, continuing a history of explicit computations of this correspondence that are interesting in their own right and difficult in general to produce from the abstract theory alone.
+For Legendrian knots in $\mathbb{R}^3$, and rank $1$ representations, called augmentations, the correspondence was verified as an $A_{\infty}$-categorical equivalence by Ng, Rutherford, Shende, Sivek, and Zaslow \cite{NRSSZ}.
 Higher rank representations on Legendrian knots have also been understood for torus knots by Chantraine, Ng, and Sivek \cite{CNS}.
-Increasing to contact dimension $5$ (and Legendrians of dimension $2$), there have been verifications for the rank $1$ version of the conjecture for knot conormals, by Gao \cite{Gao_knot}, and for cellular Legendrian surfaces, by Rutherford and Sullivan \cite{RS}.
-Recent work of Gao \cite{Gao_link} proves the result for link conormals, though it indicates that subtle algebraic restrictions on the sheaf side are necessary in order to obtain a bijection.
-The graph coloring result we discuss is a verification of the `representations are sheaves' conjecture for all Treumann--Zaslow Legendrian surfaces $\Lambda_G$.
-This paper marks the first nontrivial verification of the higher rank conjecture for an infinite collection of Legendrian surfaces.
+Increasing to contact dimension $5$ (and Legendrians of dimension $2$), there have been explicit verifications for the rank $1$ version of the correspondence for knot and link conormals by Gao \cite{Gao_knot,Gao_link}, and for cellular Legendrian surfaces by Rutherford and Sullivan \cite{RS}.
+The graph coloring result in this paper provides a bijection between representations and sheaves for all Treumann--Zaslow Legendrian surfaces $\Lambda_G$, marking the first explicit nontrivial computation of the higher rank correspondence for an infinite collection of Legendrian surfaces.